getloom/loom-app/README.md

 Once you've built your image, you can use the following command to test a full production stack locally.

+We recommend following this guide for getting set up on Docker: https://linuxiac.com/how-to-install-docker-on-linux-mint-21/

 ```
 docker compose up
 ```